allan1989/quotes/README.md

 # Quotes
 Quotes is a free PSD template.

+This template can be found [here](https://www.graphicsfuel.com/2016/02/quotes-free-psd-website-template/).

 ## Mission
-Improve my CSS skills (such as methodology, code architecture, pixel perfect integration).
+Improve CSS skills (such as methodology, code architecture, pixel perfect integration).

 Load and display data via AJAX